salilab/saliweb/doc/introduction.rst

   frontend can be used to break into the cluster.

-* *Efficient*: it is straightforward to configure the system so that long-term data from jobs are not left on expensive disks such as NetApp, but are instead moved to park disks or deleted.
+* *Efficient*: it is straightforward to configure the system so that long-term data from jobs are not left on expensive disks such as :file:`/wynton`, but are instead moved to park disks or deleted.

 * *Easy to use*: given a simple workflow, it should be easy to deploy a simple web server that implements it.